neomjs/neo/.github/VISION.md

         3. The configuration container should be collapsible (using a sliding animation)
     7. class member inheritance: when overriding a config or assigning a value to a parent one, the parent config should get listed (including its initial value)
+* Build Scripts
+    1. The current scripts work fine inside the neo repository.
+Since neo.mjs can now get used as a node module, enhancements feel necessary.
+        1. An npx create-app script (see <a href="https://github.com/neomjs/neo/issues/90">#90</a>)
+        2. The build-my-apps scripts should work as well, when used outside of the repo (manually hacked this into the Real World app version 1)

 Copyright (c) 2015 - today, Tobias Uhlig & Rich Waters